Who are Zohran Mamdani’s famous parents?

 Who are Zohran Mamdani’s parents?
-An award-winning director and a political commentator
+An award-winning Indian-American director and a political commentator

-New Yorkers are going to the mayoral election today with an unlikely frontrunner on the ballot: a Democratic Socialist whose rise from community organiser to likely next mayor has upended many assumptions about politics in America.
+New Yorkers went to the mayoral election Tuesday with an unlikely frontrunner on the ballot: a Democratic Socialist whose rise from community organiser to likely next mayor has upended many assumptions about politics in America.

-Zohran Mamdani, 34, is contesting against former New York governor Andrew Cuomo, a former Democrat running as an independent, and Republican Curtis Sliwa.
+Zohran Kwame Mamdani, 34, was contesting against former New York governor Andrew Cuomo, a former Democrat running as an independent, and Republican Curtis Sliwa.

+Mamdani is projected to win the election and will enter office as the first Muslim mayor in the city’s history and one of its youngest, now set to run one of the largest and most diverse cities in the U.S.

+The race was called by the Associated Press with roughly 75 percent of ballots counted.

 Who are Zohran Mamdani’s parents?